trondhindenes/autoversion/README.md

 ### Main Branch Versioning

-When running on the main branch (or configured primary branch) without a tag:
+When running on the main branch (or configured primary branch) without a tag, and `mainBranchBehavior` has not been changed from the default:
 - Version format: `MAJOR.MINOR.PATCH`
-- Always starts at `1.0.0`
+- Always starts at the configured `initialVersion` (which defaults to `1.0.0`)
 - Each commit increments the PATCH version
 - Example progression: `1.0.0` → `1.0.1` → `1.0.2`
+- If `mainBranchBehavior` is set to `"pre"`, the version is a prerelease version (e.g., `1.0.0-pre.0`, `1.0.0-pre.1`, etc.)

 ### Feature Branch Versioning